mauliolaa/iw-openwhisk-local/README.md

 java -Xmx4096m -jar bin/openwhisk-standalone.jar > openwhisk_out
 ```

 This will take a while to run on your first build but subsequent builds will be faster.
+Please follow all instructions on wskcli using the default namespace option for MacOS.

 1. Run taskmaster